Bay of Islands Facts

 Bay of Islands Physical Description

-The truly beautiful bay remains separated from the Pacific Ocean by the Purerua Peninsula and Cape Brett.
+The beautiful bay is separated from the Pacific Ocean by the Purerua Peninsula and Cape Brett.
 The Purerua Peninsula also shields the northwestern section of the bay.
-Meanwhile, though, Cape Brett shields the eastern side.
-In addition, this cape itself, extends 6.2 mi (10 km) into the ocean.
+Cape Brett shields the eastern side.
+This cape itself further extends 6.2 mi (10 km) into the ocean.

 Bay of Islands Location, History, and Ecology

-Nevertheless, many of the original Maori settlements played key roles in the development of the Bay of Islands, as well as the country.
-In point of fact, the community of Okiato eventually became the first capital of New Zealand.
-This primarily occurred due to the role it played in the early days of the region.
+Many original Maori settlements also played key roles in the development of the Bay of Islands, as well as the country.
+In fact, the community of Okiato became the first capital of New Zealand.
+This occurred due to the role it played in the early days of the region.

 Features Sharing Its Region